-Many women will be diagnosed with an ovarian mass or cyst at some time in their lives.
-An ovarian cyst is a closed sac within the ovary that contains fluid or solid material.
+Many women will be diagnosed with an ovarian cyst at some time in their lives.
+An ovarian cyst is a fluid-filled sac in or on the ovary.

 The majority of ovarian cysts in pre-menopausal women will be "normal" cysts, related to development of the egg in the ovary and ovulation.
 These cysts will almost always go away over time.

 Our Approach to Ovarian Masses